Global and Intercultural Communication Undergraduate Certificate

-- Students must complete a minimum of 12 COMM credit hours.
+- Students must complete a minimum of 12 credit hours from approved courses.

-- Students must complete a minimum of 12 upper-division (3000-level and above) COMM credit hours.
+- Students must complete a minimum of 12 upper-division (3000-level and above) credit hours from approved courses.

 - Students must earn a minimum grade of B (3.0) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 3.0.
 All graded attempts in required and elective courses are calculated in the certificate GPA.
-Courses taken using pass/fail grading cannot apply to certificate requirements.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 - Students must complete all of the credit hours for the certificate with CU Denver faculty.